cyrusimap/cyrus-imapd/docsrc/imap/download/installation/manage-dav.rst

 The advertisement of the other HTTP authentication schemes is controlled by the :ref:`SASL mech_list option <cyrussasl:options>` option.
-For Cyrus httpd the DIGEST-MD5, GSS-SPNEGO, NTLM, SCRAM-SHA-1, and SCRAM-SHA-256 values enable support for the Digest, Negotiate (Kerberos only), NTLM, SCRAM-SHA-1, and SCRAM-SHA-256 authentication schemes respectively, provided that the plugins are installed on the server.
+For Cyrus httpd the GSS-SPNEGO, NTLM, SCRAM-SHA-1, and SCRAM-SHA-256 values enable support for the Negotiate (Kerberos only), NTLM, SCRAM-SHA-1, and SCRAM-SHA-256 authentication schemes respectively, provided that the plugins are installed on the server.